SkylerMime/NinetyNine/CITATIONS.md

 I used this to compare a Python implementation of MCST: https://ai-boson.github.io/mcts/

 As well as this implementation made specifically for Connect 4: https://www.harrycodes.com/blog/monte-carlo-tree-search

+This last implementation was invaluable to me for testing and learning about the algorithm